ahorsedesignedbyacommittee/NumberCrunching/README.md

 --------------------------------------------------
 ## quine.c

-I don't know if this trick with a program reading itself as a file counts, strictly speaking, as a quine, but this is my attempt at writing one.
+I don't know if this trick with a program reading itself as a file counts, strictly speaking, as a quine, or if it'S too lame a trick, but this is my attempt.

 ### Version 1.1, June 2022